TheCoder4eu/BootsFaces-OSP/cheat-sheet.md

 ####Maven
-Us usual run
-`mvn clean install`
-to build the artifact and register it in your local Maven repository.
+Run `mvn clean install` as usual to build the artifact and register it in your local Maven repository.

 Maven will take the needed resources from `mavenResources`.
 You _could_ change the resources for local testing right in there, but _it's not recommended_, because those changes will be overwritten on the next [Gradle build](#gradle).
 If you want your changes to persist, they must be made in the Gradle resources.